What Is the Overall Cryptocurrency Market Cap?

 TokenTax content follows strict guidelines for editorial accuracy and integrity.
 We do not accept money from third party sites, so we can give you the most unbiased and accurate information possible.

-• The cryptocurrency market cap reflects the total value of all coins in circulation, showing the market size and investor sentiment.
+• The crypto market cap is the total value of all coins in circulation.
+This gives insight into market size and overall investor sentiment.

-• Crypto’s total market capitalization constantly changes and can be checked in real-time on various platforms, including CoinGecko.
+• Crypto’s total market capitalization continuously changes and can be viewed in real-time on platforms like CoinGecko.

-In the crypto world, it's calculated by multiplying the present price of the crypto by the total number of currently circulating coins.
-For example, if a coin's price is $100 and there are 1 million coins in circulation, the market cap would be $100 million.
+Crypto market cap is a key number that ranks a cryptocurrency by its size.
+It's found by multiplying the coin’s current price by the total number of coins in circulation.
+For example, if a coin is worth $100 and there are 1 million coins out there, its market cap is $100 million.

 What is the current crypto market cap?